 Know when to ask for help

-This whole process is expensive and time consuming and you need to be ready to take on this challenge.
+As you might have realized by now, this whole process is expensive and time-consuming, and you need to be ready to take on this challenge.

 You also need to know when to stop and ask for help.
 ScrapeHero has been doing all this and more for many years now, so let us know if you need any help.